 Birdhouses are commonly found outside homes.
 If you disguise your trail cam by placing it in a coop, it won't get attention from intruders or invaders.
 You can create an enclosed style birdhouse with a little opening in the front which enables the camera lens to capture images and videos.

 It offers a high level of security from invaders and burglars.
-Wire-free trail cams are a perfect fit for this type of disguise.
+Wire-free trail cams are a perfect fit for this type of disguise than other trail cameras.

 If you have a trail cam with a flashlight feature and you want to scare away potential burglars or intruders, use it to your advantage.